 Hours and Location

 - Most exams are arranged by instructors providing accommodations.
 If an instructor cannot provide accommodations, or if you have scheduling conflicts, Disability Support Services (DSS) will provide you your test and exams.
 These are proctored in the DSS Office, which is in Newman Towers West 107 or in the DSS Testing Center, which is in the Newman Towers East Computer Lab.

-- DSS tries to proctor exams between the hours of 9 am and 5 PM, Monday through Thursday and 9 am and 4 PM on Fridays.
+- DSS proctors exams between the hours of 9 am and 5 PM, Monday through Thursday and 9 am and 4 PM on Fridays.
 Occasionally, an instructor will ask for different times and DSS might be able to proctor exams outside of the regular testing time if a proctor is available.

 - During finals week, hours and locations will change, so carefully read the information in your DSS database account or in the emails sent from the DSS Office.

 Scheduling a Quiz, Test or Exam

 - Disability Support Services requires one week's notice from a student.
 In rare cases a week's notice is not possible (for example, a professor reschedules a test).
 In those cases DSS asks for the most amount of time possible.

 - Discuss your testing arrangements with your instructor at least one week before the test is scheduled.
-Do not contact DSS if your instructor agrees to provide your accommodations in the classroom.
+You do not need to contact DSS if your instructor agrees to provide your accommodations in the classroom.
 If the instructor wants DSS to make the arrangements for your test, continue on to the next step.

 - One week before the test, log into your DSS database account at https://andes.accessiblelearning.com/Loyola/ and submit your request.
-If you want to submit a phone request, contact Michelle Hackley at (410)617-2750.
+If you want to submit a phone request, contact the Accommodations Coordinator at (410) 617-2750.